If you’re going to be part of a cult, make it a classic- part 1

 You get the idea.
 Qualification one – critical failure – is easily met.

-Laying the groundwork – the finances
+Laying the groundwork – the finances.

 A general Hollywood rule of thumb is that a film needs to earn between two and two and a half times its budget to break even.
-With a budget of between $4 million and $5 million and an initial box office of $9.7 million, SiT was close to that break even point but clearly not a box office success despite the presence of Christopher Reeve who was coming off his triumph as Superman.
+With a budget of between $4 million and $5 million and an initial box office of $9,700,000, SiT was close to that break even point but clearly not a box office success despite the presence of Christopher Reeve who was coming off his triumph as Superman.
 But there were other factors at work, too.

 First, just as there was in 2024, there was a Screen Actor’s Guild strike in 1980 that began shortly before the film’s release.
 This prevented its stars from promoting the film in any medium or even attending its premiere.
 Second, the producer and director, probably knowing that this type of romance was unlikely to receive a positive critical reception but that could likely have significant audience appeal, both pressed Universal for a limited release that would allow the film to build its audience through word of mouth.
 Universal opted instead for a broad release based on a pair of positive previews.
 Because of the lack of actor driven publicity, Universal’s plan failed and the film flopped.

-Image by Freepik
+[Image by Freepik .]

 There you have it.
 The first pieces – being burned by the critics and flaming out at the box office – are in place.
 But not every movie that combines these two elements rises from these ashes.
 This means we have to ask what was it about SiT that brought it back from oblivion and how did it happen.

-And then along came Jerry
+And then along came Jerry.

 Universal Studios released Somewhere in Time on 3 October 1980.
 About three weeks later, the film’s theatrical run had ended.
 Fortunately for SiT, the Z Channel, California’s first pay cable television channel was still in its developmental stage and looking for material to fill its programming slots.
 Much as HBO would do in its early days, Jerry Harvey, the Z Channel’s programming director, was able to inexpensively acquire the rights to films that had failed at the box office.
 One of those films was Somewhere in Time.

-A story in LAist, quotes SiT producer Stephen Deutsch (now Simon) as saying, “Jerry was in love with Somewhere in Time.
+A story in LA-ist, quotes SiT producer Stephen Deutsch (now Simon) as saying, “Jerry was in love with Somewhere in Time.
 Not only did he run it, sometimes he ran it twice in the same night.
 That started the ball.
-And then, HBO in their early early days were not buying blockbusters because they couldn’t afford it.
+And then, HBO in their early days were not buying blockbusters because they couldn’t afford it.
 So, what did HBO program?
 Movies that hadn’t worked out well at the box office.”

 The article goes on to state, “A Z Channel program guide shows Somewhere in Time showing 16 times in one summer week in 1981.
 It became one of their most popular movies.”
 This newfound popularity prompted Universal Studios to attempt an experiment with the film’s soundtrack.
 They licensed it to every cable channel possible to see if this strategy might impact the soundtrack’s sales.

-Knowing the score
+Knowing the score.

 I noted above that SiT‘s budget was between four and five million dollars.
 As the producers were looking for someone to compose the score, their leading lady Jane Seymour, who was taking on her first starring role, suggested John Barry.
 As Jane tells it, the producer’s reaction was something along the lines of, “We don’t have enough in our budget to even ask John Barry let alone hire him.”
-Here’s Seymour relating the story at one of the several reunion weekends she’s attended:
+Here’s Seymour relating the story at one of the several reunion weekends she’s attended.

 It was Barry who suggested the change from using Mahler’s Tenth Symphony (as Matheson does in the novel) to using the eighteenth variation from Rachmaninov’s Rhapsody on a Theme of Paganini.